 The EU’s Nature Conservation Directives, and in particular the Habitats Directive, are impacting the fish farmers in their daily work.
 The FEAP took part in the drafting of the Guidance document on aquaculture activities in the context of the Natura 2000 Network, by promoting best practices which illustrate how nature protection provisions are compatible with sustainable aquaculture development.

-Licensing, Alien species, Biodiversity, Predators (Great Cormorant), Spatial Planning, Carbon Footprint, Integrated Coastal Zone Management (ICZM) are other environmental issues that the FEAP is focusing on.
+Licensing, Alien species, Biodiversity, Predators (Great Cormorant), Spatial Planning, Climate Change, Carbon Footprint, Integrated Coastal Zone Management (ICZM) are other environmental issues that the FEAP is focusing on.

 - FEAP Position Paper on the proposal for a EC communication on a new approach for a Sustainable Blue Economy in the EU